Home Holiday Decoration 101

 One of the keys to an impactful centerpiece is varying the height of the elements.
 This creates depth and visual interest, making your arrangement more dynamic.

-• Low Arrangements: Keep the base of the centerpiece relatively low to ensure that guests can easily converse across the table.
-Use a shallow bowl or tray for your arrangement.
+• Low Arrangements -- Keep the base relatively low so guests can converse comfortably; a shallow bowl or tray works well.

-• Stacked Items: Stack a few small, decorative boxes or books as a pedestal to elevate a focal point, such as a large candle or centerpiece ornament.
+• Stacked Items -- Use a few small decorative boxes or books as a pedestal for a focal point.

 8. Finish with a Ribbon or Bow

 A ribbon or bow is a perfect finishing touch that can tie everything together.
-Use a wide, festive ribbon to wrap around the base of the centerpiece, or tie a large bow to the front for a classic holiday feel.
-Burlap ribbons add a rustic touch, while satin or velvet ribbons provide elegance and softness.
+Use a wide, festive ribbon to wrap around the base, or tie a large bow to the front.
+Burlap ribbons add rustic charm, while satin or velvet ribbons provide elegance.

 9. Don't Forget the Table Setting